MDCAT Aggregate Calculator

 Based on the official PMDC aggregate formula.
 Always confirm final merit lists with your provincial authority.

-Three numbers decide whether you get into medical college in Pakistan: your Matric percentage, your FSc percentage, and your MDCAT score.
-Most students know all three.
-Very few can tell you, without opening a calculator, exactly what their combined aggregate is.
+Three numbers decide whether you get into a medical college in Pakistan: your Matric percentage, your FSc percentage, and your MDCAT score.
+Most students know all three individually — very few can state their exact combined MDCAT aggregate without a calculator.

-That gap matters more than it should.
-Your aggregate isn’t a rough estimate you can round off — it’s the precise figure that ranks you against every other applicant for a fixed number of MBBS and BDS seats.
-A 0.3% difference has, in real merit lists, separated students who got into King Edward Medical University from students who didn’t.
+That gap matters.
+Your aggregate is the precise figure that ranks you against every other applicant for a fixed number of MBBS and BDS seats.
+A 0.3% difference has separated students who got into King Edward Medical University from those who didn’t.

 What Is an MDCAT Aggregate Calculator?